Philippe J.R. Kok, PhD

 Many of my research questions are derived from observations made during fieldwork.
 My research mostly aims at understanding taxonomic and genetic diversity, evolutionary patterns (and the processes that produce them), and diversification through time and space, using amphibians and reptiles as my main models.
-My current research projects predominantly focus on the Pantepui region in northern South America where I study the biogeography, population genomics, population dynamics and spatial ecology of amphibians and reptiles in highly fragmented landscapes.
+My current research projects predominantly focus on the Pantepui region in northern South America where I study the biogeography, population genomics, physiology, population dynamics and spatial ecology of amphibians and reptiles in highly fragmented landscapes.
 I am also conducting collections-based research revising the systematics of several Guiana Shield amphibian and reptile taxa.

 Like many scientists, my life has been greatly influenced by the reading of adventurers’ stories while I was a child, dreaming of exploration and discovery of unknown fabulous animals in untouched places and impressive landscapes.
 What would be more exciting than being an explorer describing species previously unknown to science?
 That dream partly became a reality and I feel fortunate to have been able to explore the “fairy worlds” of my childhood and describe some previously unknown taxa.